Cubix-Dev/SNext/README.md

 ## Tell me more, please!

 As you wish.
 SNext is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
-You can then download these games or apps and play them offline or online through a little UI magic and sb-edit, a JavaScript project that can convert .sb3 files to .js!
+You can then download these games or apps and play them offline or online through a little UI magic and our inhouse compiler, Vroom!

 ## What do I need to run SNext?